tosh2230/stairlight/README.md

 #### Mapping Section

-Mapping section is used to define relationships between queries and tables that created as a result of query execution.
+Mapping section is used to define relationships between input SELECT statements and tables that created as a result of query execution.

-`Parameters` attribute allows you to reflect settings in [jinja](https://jinja.palletsprojects.com/) template variables embedded in queries.
-If multiple settings are applied to a query using jinja template, the query will be read as if there were the same number of queries as the number of settings.
+`Parameters` attribute allows you to reflect settings in [jinja](https://jinja.palletsprojects.com/) template variables embedded in statements.
+If multiple settings are applied to a statement using jinja template, the statement will be read as if there were the same number of queries as the number of settings.

 In contrast, `IgnoreParameters` attribute handles a list to ignore when rendering queries.